Just How Dangerous Are Hornets In Opelika, Alabama?

 Steady sources of food and good locations to build nests draw European hornets onto properties.
 If your yard is populated with insects, filled with budding plants like flowers and fruit trees, or has hollow trees, easily accessible outbuildings, or improperly sealed attic spaces, hornets will be much more likely to invade.

 10 Prevention Tips For Hornets

-The good news is that hornets are preventable.
+The good news is that hornets in Auburn and surrounding areas are preventable.
 With a bit of effort and knowledge, you might never have to worry about these pests again.
 To help with this, here are ten great tips you should be using to keep hornets off your property.